tomopy/tomopy.github.io/README.md

 While they are able to account for noise, these benchmarks currently do not account for the possibility of several classes of artifacts that may occur in realistic conditions.
 These include
 - Sample-based artifacts:
-  - Motion artifacts: If part of the sample is moving during data collection, there can be blurriness in the reconstruction.
+  - Motion artifacts: If part of the sample moves during data collection, there can be blurriness in the reconstruction.
   - Out of field artifact: Dark streaks can appear when part of the sample is outside the field-of-view of the detector.
 - Physics-based artifacts
   - Beam hardening: If an X-ray is polychromatic, materials with a high atomic number can absorb the low-energy X-rays more than the high-energy X-rays.
   - Photon starvation: When there are regions of relatively high attenuation in a sample, dark streaks can form as a result of few photons reaching the detector.
 - Hardware-based artifacts:
-  - Ring artifact: If a detector is improperly calibrated of otherwise faulty, a faint ring will appear in the reconstruction.
+  - Ring artifact: If a detector is improperly calibrated or otherwise faulty, a faint ring will appear in the reconstruction.

 ## Data generation